pomerium/pomerium/docs/docs/reference/certificates.md

 autocert: true
 ```

+See the [Autocert] and [Autocert Directory] settings for more details.

 ### Self-signed wildcard certificate

 In production, we'd use a public certificate authority such as LetsEncrypt.
 But for a local proof of concept or for development, we can use [mkcert](https://mkcert.dev/) to make locally trusted development certificates with any names you'd like.
 The easiest, is probably to use `*.localhost.pomerium.io` which we've already pre-configured to point back to localhost.